DJYoko/convertCase/README.md

 ### Case Cnverter

 ## about
-Case Cnverter is simple program for TEXT exchange. from camelCase to kebab-case, from kebab-case to snake_case etc...
+convertCase is a simple program for TEXT exchange. from camelCase to kebab-case, from kebab-case to snake_case etc...

 (https://bitbucket.org/djyoko/convertcase/)